 Forsan is a tiny city located in the state of Texas.
 With a population of 213 people and just one neighborhood, Forsan is the 1011th largest community in Texas.

-When you are in Forsan, you'll notice that it is more blue-collar than most other communities in America.
-47.19% of Forsan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Forsan is generally considered to be a blue-collar town.
+47.19% of the Forsan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Forsan is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Forsan who work in healthcare suport services (13.48%), law enforcement and fire fighting (10.67%), and teaching (9.55%).

 Compared to the rest of the country, citizens of Forsan spend much less time in their cars: on average, their commute to work is only 16.31 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Forsan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Forsan does not have a public transit system used by locals to get to and from work.

 The per capita income in Forsan in 2022 was $26,110, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $104,440 for a family of four.
 However, Forsan contains both very wealthy and poor people as well.